Gardener Kentish Town Modern Slavery Statement

 Gardener Kentish Town has governance arrangements to oversee compliance with this slavery and human trafficking statement.
 Senior leadership review performance metrics and audit outcomes at least quarterly.
 Where systemic issues are identified, we adjust policies and controls accordingly.
 Our Board receives regular updates and retains oversight of major supplier risk areas and remediation efforts.

-Statement of commitment against modern slavery In conclusion, Gardener Kentish Town confirms its ongoing commitment to preventing modern slavery.
+A woman gardening in a small outdoor space, kneeling on a natural stone patio while tending to a flower bed along a wooden fence.
+The garden features a mix of grass, soil, and shrubbery with a variety of plants, some with pink flowers.
+She is wearing a light gray long-sleeved top, blue jeans, yellow gardening boots, and gloves, and is using a trowel to cultivate the soil near a bush with green leaves.
+The background includes a stone wall and a partially visible wooden fence, suggesting a landscaped garden area typical of residential properties in Kentish Town.
+The scene appears to be during daylight hours with natural light illuminating the garden, indicating appropriate weather conditions for outdoor gardening activities.
+This setting highlights professional garden maintenance services provided by Gardener Kentish Town, showcasing the typical elements of a well-maintained private garden space in the local area.
+In conclusion, Gardener Kentish Town confirms its ongoing commitment to preventing modern slavery.
 We publish this slavery and human trafficking statement to be transparent about our approach and to hold ourselves accountable.
 We will continue to strengthen controls, increase supplier engagement and enhance monitoring to ensure our Modern Slavery Statement is effective.
 Our commitment remains firm: we will not tolerate modern slavery or human trafficking in any form within our business or supply chains.

 Gardener Kentish Town